Half Day Glacier National Park White Water Rafting Trip: The Classic Experience

 The trip starts off on a mellow section of the river, giving you plenty of time to learn to paddle and to adjust to being on the water.
 The rapids come towards the end of the trip, and photographs of each boat are taken in the rapid called Bonecrusher.
 Float under Glacier National Park’s historic Belton Bridge towards the end of the trip.
 Your guide will take the raft out of the water in West Glacier.
 From there, it’s a 5 minute bus ride back to where you started.

 The length of the trip depends on the river flow.
-In June through early July, trips last about 2.5 hours.
+In early July, trips last about 2.5 hours.
 Mid-July through early August, about 3 hours.
 Mid-August through the end of season, approximately 3.5 hours.

 No experience necessary.